// Decision Engineering™ Weekly · Substack

 L3

-Intent — Does every automated decision know why it is authorised?
+Intent — Does the system know why it was authorised to decide?

 L4